##“Moose, you’re racially ambiguous”

-On the other hand, you can be the subject of stereotypes, assumptions, and misunderstandings.
+On the other hand, you are the subject of stereotypes, assumptions, and misunderstandings.

-While these assumptions can be frustrating, I’ve learned to approach them with grace and humor; light-hearted moments, where a person is genuinely attempting a connection.
+While these assumptions can be frustrating, I’ve learned to approach them with grace and humor.

-It’s a way of meeting them where they are.
+It’s always a place of meeting them where they are.

 Sometimes, however, you meet someone where they are so many times, you can lose sight of where you are and where you stand in the world.